diff3/BinaryPacketsDSL/README.md

 **BinaryPacketsDSL** is a modular parser and DSL (Domain-Specific Language) for analyzing and interpreting binary protocol packets.
 While initially inspired by real-world game network formats, it is now fully generalized to support any binary data structure — making it suitable for reverse engineering, protocol research, and learning projects.

+This project follows a clear separation of concerns and aims for high transparency, traceability, and testability – inspired by NASA engineering practices.
+See doc/* for more information.

 Each packet is defined through a .def file, describing its binary layout using a readable syntax.
 The parser reads accompanying .bin files (containing raw binary data) and .json files (containing the expected parsed output).
 These three files together define a **test case**.

 When executed, the system parses the binary data according to the structure defined in the .def file and compares the result with the expected .json data.
 This allows for automated validation of protocol definitions and regression testing across protocol versions.